tanle8/ai-explained-vit-from-scratch/README.md

 ## Usage

-Install the dependencies
+### Install the dependencies
 ```bash
 pip install -r requirements.txt
 ```

-Training
+### Training

 ```bash
 python train.py --exp-name vit-with-10-epochs --epochs 10 --batch-size 32
 ```

-## Results

-The model was trained on the CIFAR-10 dataset for 100 epochs with a batch size of 256.
-The learning rate was set to 0.01 and no learning rate schedule was used.
+The model was trained on the `CIFAR-10` dataset for `100` epochs with a batch size of `256`.
+The learning rate was set to `0.01` and no learning rate schedule was used.
 The model config was used to train the model:

 ```python
 config = {